Robert Spence (bishop): Early life

 Robert Spence was born on 13 January 1860 in Cork, Ireland.
 The son of Robert Spence and his wife Ellen, née Sullivan, he received his education from the Christian Brothers and Vincentian Fathers before entering the Dominican novitiate in Tallaght, outside Dublin.
-Having professed in 1878, Spence moved to Lisbon, where he studied for the priesthood at Corpo Santo College.
+Having professed in 1878, Spence moved to Lisbon, where he studied for the priesthood at College of Corpo Santo, Lisbon.
 He was ordained a priest on 23 December 1882, and two days later, at Bom Sucesso convent he celebrated the first Dominican high mass in Portugal since religious orders were suppressed there in 1833.
 Returning to Ireland in 1885, he served in Cork and Newry, and ran retreats throughout Ireland, earning a reputation as a zealous and forceful preacher.
 In 1892, he became prior of the Black Abbey priory in Kilkenny, a position he held for six years.

 In 1898, Spence travelled to Adelaide, Australia as prior of the first Dominican house of friars in Australia until 1901.
 Spence constructed a priory at St Laurence's Church in North Adelaide, and ran retreats ministering to religious.
 In 1899, he founded the Adelaide Catholic Club (intended as a Catholic version of the Adelaide Club), and throughout his time in Adelaide he continued to participate in Catholic associations, serving as president of the state branch of the Australian Catholic Federation and reviving the North Adelaide branch of the Hibernian Australasian Catholic Benefit Society.
 While serving as a prior in North Adelaide from 1908, Spence became more involved in the administration of the Archdiocese, advising then Archbishop John O'Reily, and often accompanying him when the Archbishop travelled.